 Feeling fatigued (extremely weak and tired) is a very common side effect of cancer treatments.
 It has many causes, including low blood cell counts from chemotherapy, recovery, distress, and changes in diet and sleep patterns.

 Call the clinic or hospital if any of the following symptoms occur:

 - Drowsiness or confusion

 - Be active for short periods of time.

 - Delegate tasks to friends and loved ones who offer help.

 - Eat snacks between meals to maintain energy.
-Talk with a registered dietitian in the Linda B. and Robert B. Wiggins Wellness-Survivorship Center for more information about dietary changes that can help manage fatigue and other side effects.
+Talk with a registered dietitian in the Linda B. and Robert B. Wiggins Wellness and Integrative Health Center for more information about dietary changes that can help manage fatigue and other side effects.

 - Exercise regularly to help reduce fatigue.
-Exercise specialists in the Wellness-Survivorship Center can create an exercise plan tailored to each patient's ability and needs.
+Exercise specialists can create a plan tailored to each patient's ability and needs.
 The center offers programs and classes for patients and their families.